Daniel-Higgins/Python-scripts-AWS/README.md

 vpc-subnet creation - creates vpc and subnets of your choosing in a specific account

 sns-sqs - this creates a simple SNS and SQS queue

+launch-rds - this script takes a snapshot of an RDS and launches a new RDS based off of the snapshot taken